gve-sw/gve_devnet_webex_devices_executive_room_voice_activated_switching_macro/README.md

 If you only have one Webex Codec and will not be trying to use 2 QuadCams, you can just use one of the macros ('main_codec_macro.js') on that codec to control any allowed combination 4K PTZ cameras, a Cisco SpeakerTrack 60 camera array or a QuadCam camera.

-This sample also includes the GMM_Lib macro that is needed for compatibility with the USB Mode V3 Beta macro.
+This sample also includes the GMM_Lib macro that is needed for compatibility with the USB Mode V3 Beta macro and improved inter-codec communication.
 Version 3.0.6 of that macro is also included but if you have a newer version you can use that one instead.
 NOTE: You cannot change the name of the USB Mode v3 macro or else the code in `main_codec_macro.js` will not be able to communicate with it.
 The name of that macro as stored in your codec must start with "USB_Mode_Version_3" but can have other characters after that.

-NOTE: Even if you do not plan on installing and using the USB Mode V3 macro, you do need to install the GMM_Lib macro on the main codec.
+NOTE: Even if you do not plan on installing and using the USB Mode V3 macro, you do need to install the GMM_Lib macro on the main and aux codecs.
 To do so, just create a new macro called "GMM_Lib" and copy the contents of the GMM_Lib.js file in this repository to it.
-Save it but do not turn it on; it is just a library that the main_codec_macro loads.
+Save it but do not turn it on; it is just a library that main_codec_macro and aux_codec_macro loads.

 You can find technical drawings and connection diagrams for the most common scenarios supported by this macro here:
 [Boardroom_2_0_System_Drawing_REV_3.pdf](Boardroom_2_0_System_Drawing_REV_3.pdf)